-4. From the second terminal on the A/C on/off switch run a 14 gauge wire to the thermostat terminal.
+4. From the blue wire terminal on the A/C on/off switch run a 14 gauge wire to the thermostat terminal.
 Use female QDT's on both ends of the wire.
+Ground the black wire on the A/C on-off switch so the switch will light up when on.
 From the other terminal on the thermostat run the long bundle of 14 gauge black wire in loom around and out the back of the right hand console through the existing grommet.
 Between the console and the rear cab wall the wire should meet up with the A/C hoses and heater hoses.
 Follow the 5/16" A/C hose all the way out to the binary switch on the drier.
 Connect the 14 gauge black wire to the binary switch using a female QDT.
 From the binary switch the wire should double back on its route until it can follow the 13/32" hose up to the compressor.
 At the compressor connect the 14 gauge black wire to the clutch wire using a female QDT.
 If there is not a male QDT already on the clutch wire at the compressor, cut the bullet connector off and install a male QDT.
 Secure the wiring along its route by tie wrapping it to the A/C hoses or any other appropriate items.